 While it’s a haven for history buffs, the Columbia River Maritime Museum is also child-friendly.
-It offers a range of interactive exhibits with one-way journeys through the galleries, and a 3D theater, open with reduced capacity.
-A new 3D movie, “Ocean Odyssey,” premieres June 1, 2021.
+It offers a range of interactive exhibits, a 3D theater, museum store and the floating lighthouse, Columbia, back from a seven-month restoration.

-The museum is ADA-accessible, hosts plenty of parking and is conveniently located on the Astoria Riverwalk, ideal for strolling or accessing via the Astoria Riverfront Trolley (temporarily paused during COVID-19).
+The museum is ADA-accessible, hosts plenty of parking and is conveniently located on the Astoria Riverwalk, ideal for strolling or accessing via the Astoria Riverfront Trolley.

 Find a range of nearby dining options including Buoy Beer Co. and Fort George Brewery — both family-friendly with plenty of outdoor seating — as well as one of the Coast’s top fish-and-chip spots, Bowpicker, right across the street in a converted gillnet boat.